-Where a SA borrower makes an over-repayment to their student loan through their tax payment to HMRC, SLC must refund the over-repayment to HMRC (Regulation 20(2)).
+Where a SA borrower makes an over-repayment of their student loan through their tax payment to HMRC, SLC must refund the over-repayment to HMRC (Regulation 20(2)).
+The date the over-repayment will be considered to have been received by SLC is the 31 January following the TY for which the repayment is in respect of (Regulation 17(b)).

-Refunds returned to HMRC for a SA borrower will not accrue interest and will be considered to have been received back by HMRC on the same date that SLC received the overpayment (Regulation 20(3)).
+Refunds returned to HMRC for a SA borrower will not accrue interest under Regulation 20(3) and will be deemed to have been received back by HMRC on the same date that SLC received the overpayment (Regulation 20(4)).